NikhilBagwe/Learn-React/02 - Laying the foundation of React.md

 - Babel in itself is just a library which takes the above JSX code and outputs the normal code.
 - It goes line by line through your code and when it sees an angular bracket '<' it understands it is JSX and thus creates the required code for it.

-## How is JSX executed ?

-- React.createElement gives us a JS obj, which then gets coverted to HTML.
-- JSX uses React.createElement() behind the scene.
-- JSX => React.createElement() => Object => HTML.

 ### NOTE : So is JSX, HTML inside JavaScript ? : Answer - False.
 JSX is just an HTML like syntax but not HTML.
 The attributes which we add to JSX elements are written in Camel case convention which is follwed by JS.
 Thus, JSX is valid JS.

 ## key vs id :